containers/podman.io_old/community/meeting/index.md

 ## Next Podman Community Meeting Agenda

-The agenda for prior Podman Community Meetings are included at the top of the meeting notes.
+The agenda for prior Podman Community Meetings are included within the meeting notes.
 Topics for the next or any other future meeting will be gratefully accepted.
 Please send a topic request to the [podman@lists.podman.io](mailto:podman@lists.podman.io) email list with the title "Podman Community Meeting Topic".
 A brief summary of what you'd like to